Sharly-Chess/sharly-chess.github.io/docs/plugins/france/ffe.en.md

 The **FFE** plugin provides functionality that's useful for running tournaments associated with the **French Chess Federation** (the _**F**édération **F**rançaise des **É**checs_).

 {: .note }
-> :information_source: In the current version of _Sharly Chess_, the _FFE_ plugin can't be deactivated.
-A more advanced method for handling federation plugins will be added in a future version.
+> :information_source: The _FFE_ plugin is automatically actived for tournaments of federation "FRA".

 Enabling the plugin adds a number of a features to _Sharly Chess_: